What is a grant writer?

 - Any other planning documents pertinent to the grant

-- Other grants are written for the organisation in the past (include whether or not you received funding)
+- Other grants written for the organisation in the past (include those whether or not you received funding)

 - Contact information for a point person at your organisation

-- What you plan to use the grant money for
+- What you intend to use the grant money for

 Post job advertisement

-In order to hire the most desired grant writer for your company, you have to post an accurate job description with your specific requirements.
-Normally the job post ad should include:
+To hire the most appropriate grant writer for your company, you need to post an accurate job description containing your specific requirements.
+Normally, the job post ad should include: